okohring/whippup/README.md

 # Stagecard

-Stagecard is a WordPress program manager for creating and displaying programs, agendas, events, speakers, sponsors, sponsor showcase pages.
+Stagecard is a WordPress plugin designed for creating, managing, and customizing program agendas, including individual speaker, event, and sponsor pages.

 Made with ChatGPT.